 Mild cases may be treated with cage rest and anti-inflammatory medications.
 More severe cases may require surgery to relieve pressure on the spinal cord and remove any material.

 Most cats infected with toxoplasmosis will display mild symptoms if any at all and treatment isn’t necessary.
-In severe cases, antibiotics will be prescribed to kill the parasite.
+Antibiotics will be necessary in severe cases.

 The option to perform surgery depends on the severity of the trauma and the long-term quality of life your cat may experience.
 In some cases, euthanasia may be the kindest option.